 A classic day trip off the Heaphy Track for intermediate to advanced packrafters: fun and challenging paddling with a scenic backdrop and wonderful wilderness feel.

-Thanks to Martin Wilson and Willz Martin for the info and photos, plus Hugh Canard and Deane Parker for peer review of the page.
+Thanks to Martin Wilson and Willz Martin for the info.
+Dan Clearwater for the photos, plus Hugh Canard and Deane Parker for peer review of the page.

 View Larger Topographic Map

 Scout the takeout first!
 From the Heaphy Track carpark, go about 50m along the track and spot a well worn foot track off to your left.
 There’s a sign saying “River” a few meters towards the river.
 The track leads down to a nice wee swim hole, which is the simplest take out.

 The take out isn’t super obvious from the river, so its worth seeing what it looks like from the river before beginning your trip..
 (If you miss it, you can scramble up Fossil Creek (scrubby), or exit to the road at Walsh Creek)

 It’s about 2 to 2.5hrs from the carpark to the put in.
 Follow the Heaphy track for just over an hour to the signposted junction to Shakespeare Flat.
 This track is slightly overgrown in places, and passes above/through some reasonably exposed slip faces.
 At the Aorere, there’s a nice wee campsite with space for a couple of tents just inside the bush edge where the track meets the river.

 (All these images are taken by Dan Clearwater, at 16 cumecs on the Aorere at Devils Boots Gauge)

 There’s a few wave train class II rapids to get you warmed up, punctuated by long deep pools.